Rei-SwitchBot/faq/en-us/Outdoor Spotlight Cam.md

 4. Proof of purchase was not correctly identified or if you purchased from a second-hand channel, our team will review it and follow up with you shortly.
 Thank you for your patience, and please let us know if you need further assistance.

+---
+### Troubleshooting SwitchBot Outdoor Spotlight Cam 2K Fails to Load Every Time and Does Not Display the Video.

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Please remove the Outdoor Spotlight Cam 2K from the app and add it again.
+When adding it back, make sure to correctly enter the Wi-Fi SSID and password.
+2. Make sure that your smartphone or other Wi-Fi devices are properly connected to the internet.
+If the video cannot be loaded, try switching Wi-Fi networks or using a personal hotspot.
+3. If you are using a VPN, please temporarily disable it.
+Additionally, if you have another smartphone, try logging into the same account with it and checking if the video can be loaded.